• Skip to primary navigation

 Labeled ingredients for scalloped potatoes.

-Flour - All-purpose flour teams up with the butter to create a thick roux, or base, for the cheese sauce.
+• Flour – All-purpose flour teams up with the butter to create a thick base for the cheese sauce.
 Gluten-free flour can be used instead.

-Plant Milk - Any type of full-fat plant-based is great to use.
+• Plant Milk – Any type of full-fat plant-based milk is great to use.
 Just make sure it isn’t sweetened or flavored.

-Potatoes - I prefer to use Yukon Gold potatoes because of their buttery and strong texture but russet would work as well.
+• Potatoes – I prefer to use Yukon Gold potatoes because of their buttery flavor and strong texture, but russet would work as well.

 Serving scalloped potatoes.

-Preheat the oven to 400°F and grease a medium or large casserole dish (8x8 or 1.5 quart, or larger).
+Preheat the oven to 400°F and grease a medium or large casserole dish.
+If possible, use a dish that has a fitted lid.
+If not, you can cover it later with foil.
 Dice the onions and mince the garlic.
 No need to peel the potatoes unless you want to.

 Heat a large skillet to medium heat.
 Melt the vegan butter in it and then add the onions.
-Cook them for about 5 minutes or until they're soft and caramelized.
+Cook them until they’re soft and caramelized.
 Add the garlic and let it sauté for another minute until it becomes fragrant.

 Stir in the vegetable broth.
 After a couple of minutes, it will return to a thick consistency.

-Add the nutritional yeast, salt, pepper, paprika, and half a cup of vegan cheddar.
+Add the nutritional yeast, seasoning, and half a cup of vegan cheddar.
 Stir occasionally as it cooks for another 2 minutes.
-It's okay if the vegan cheese hasn't fully melted yet as it will spend more time in the oven later.
+It’s okay if the vegan cheese hasn’t fully melted yet as it will spend more time in the oven later.

 Assemble the potato slices at an angle in the dish.
 You can also lay them flat if you prefer.
 Pour the cheese sauce over them and then top them with the remaining vegan cheddar.